Learn something new every day

 Modern CPAP ventilation machines are small and quiet, allowing them to be easily portable for travel and other purposes.
 Newer CPAP machines can record each breath, delivering air pressure only when it is required.
 There also are a variety of mask options, including some that fit over only the nose and some that do not require straps to be worn properly.

 There are potential drawbacks to using a CPAP ventilator.
 Some users experience irritations to the eyes and skin, nasal congestion and dry throat.
 Others might experience sleep disruptions because of the noises caused by the CPAP ventilator machine itself.
-For many, the benefits outweigh the potential drawbacks, but some sufferers of sleep apnea are reluctant to rely on this machinery for breathing assistance.
+For many, the benefits outweigh the potential drawbacks, but some sufferers are reluctant to rely on this machinery for breathing assistance.

 Many of the side effects associated with CPAP machine use can be reduced if one works with a respiratory therapist.
 A properly fitting mask can dramatically reduce the side effects for many users.
 Using a humidifier in conjunction with the machine also can be very helpful.